Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints: Introduction

-Not all DAGs are $\lca$-\rel or $\LCA$-\rel.
-Hence, the question arises whether one can transform a given DAG $G$ into an $\lca$-\rel or $\LCA$-\rel DAG $H$ while preserving as much of the structure of $G$ as possible.
-In Section~\ref{sec:ominus-lcaRel}, we provide an axiomatic framework for the phrase ``\emph{preserving as much structure of $G$ as possible}'' resulting in five axioms (S1) -- (S5).
-These include, among other conditions, that the vertex set of $H$ is a subset of the vertex set of $G$, that the leaf-set $L(G)$ remains the set of leaves in $H$ and that the ancestor-relationship between the vertices in $H$ are consistent with those in $G$.
-This in turn implies an additional Condition (S0): no new clusters in $H$ are introduced.
 To transform a given DAG into an $\lca$-\rel or $\LCA$-\rel one, we introduce a simple operator $\ominus$ that acts on the vertices and edges of $G$ \cite{SCHS:24}.
 Specifically, we denote with $G\ominus v$ the DAG obtained from $G$ by removing vertex $v$ and its incident edges and connecting each parent of $v$ with each child of $v$.
-Using this method, vertices $v$ can be removed stepwise from $G$, resulting in an $\lca$-\rel or $\LCA$-\rel DAG $H$ that satisfies the axioms (S1) -- (S5).
+Using this method, vertices $v$ can be removed stepwise from $G$, resulting in an $\lca$-\rel or $\LCA$-\rel DAG $H$ that satisfies the properties (S0) -- (S5).
 In particular, we provide conditions under which the set $W$ of vertices such that $G \ominus W$ is $\lca$-\rel or $\LCA$-\rel is uniquely determined and of minimum size.
 Furthermore, polynomial-time algorithms are given to transform any DAG into an $\lca$-\rel or $\LCA$-\rel one.
-The established algorithms are implemented in Python and hosted at GitHub \cite{github-AL}.
+The established algorithms are implemented in the Python package \texttt{SimpliDAG} \cite{github-AL}.

 Following \cite{Heiss2024}, we discuss in Section~\ref{sec:simplify} a general framework for any transformation $\varphi(G)$ that ``simplifies'' a DAG $G$, formalized through three axioms (P1) -- (P3).
 Given a suitable notion of restriction of DAGs, we show that the $\ominus$-operator can be used to derive simplifications $\varphi(G)$ that satisfy axioms (P1) -- (P3).
 We exemplify different types of simplification steps on a biological network with reticulation events that is based on a study of the \emph{Viola} genus from Marcussen et al.~\cite{MHB+14}.